-Making Place Matter will be an ambitious and experimental six-month exhibition, symposium and publication that will inaugurate The Clay Studio’s (TCS) newly built home in the Kensington neighborhood of Philadelphia, set to open in Spring 2021.
+Making Place Matter will be an ambitious and experimental six-month exhibition, symposium and publication that will inaugurate The Clay Studio’s (TCS) newly built home in the Kensington neighborhood of Philadelphia, set to open in September 2021.
 As TCS begins this new chapter in its own history, the idea of ‘place’ takes on critical importance as we seek to understand and grow into our new home.
 Building a resonant conversation between clay, artists and audiences in our new gallery, Making Place Matter will be organized around the complex meanings of place in our contemporary social conversation.

 Making Place Matter will invite leading artists, Kukuli Velarde, Molly Hatch, and Ibrahim Said, to explore the idea of place with regard to personal history, cultural heritage, and social justice.
 Clay is the material embodiment of place.
 Made of the earth we stand on, it has the capacity to articulate cultural perspectives, social engagement, and artistic intentions.
 By using clay as a means to investigate place, Making Place Matter will draw powerful connections to share with our new and established community, creating a sense of agency within the gallery among TCS’s various constituencies.